 I think I chose pretty well for my research paper topic, as I was able to find some good sources for my paper.

-I definitely spent most of my researching time looking for sources in the databases available through the online library.
+I definitely spent most of my time researching, looking for sources in the databases.

-Here, you can see the entry for one of the articles I found in one of the databases.
-It is an article from a journal that focuses on education, and as you can see from the title, I think this is going to work well in my quest to find out how No Child Left Behind impacts writing.
-This source lists ten effects, and of them explored in this article is the effect on writing.
+Here, you can see the entry for one of the many articles I found in one of the databases.
+It is an article from a journal that focuses on education, and as you can see from the title, I think this is going to work well in my quest to find out how No Child Left Behind impacts American students, specifically their writing.
+This source lists ten effects, and one of them explored in this article is the effect on writing.